Cité du Vin

-The Cité du Vin is a museum located in Bordeaux, France that also hosts exhibitions, shows, movie projections and academic seminars, generally centered around wine-related themes.
+The Cité du Vin is a museum located in Bordeaux, France that also hosts exhibitions, shows, movie projections, and academic seminars, generally centered around wine-related themes.

 Following its initial opening in June of 2017, the Cité du Vin reached a milestone of one million visitors in the fall of 2018 and passed 2 million visitors in May of 2022.

 Construction

 Architects

 The building's design was led by Anouk Legendre and Nicholas Desmazières of XTU Agency.

 Cost

-During initial planning stages in January of 2011, the cost of construction was anticipated to be approximately 63 million euros excluding taxes.
+During initial planning stages in January 2011, the cost of construction was anticipated to be approximately 63 million euros excluding taxes.
 However, by 2015, a year before the building's opening, the total cost of construction had increased to an estimated 81.1 million euros excluding taxes.

 History and opening

 The project for a wine cultural and tourist center started in 2009.
 An association prefiguring La Cité du Vin was created for this purpose, made up of representatives from the Aquitaine region, Bordeaux Métropole, the city of Bordeaux, the Interprofessional Council of Bordeaux wine and the Bordeaux Chamber of Commerce and Industry.

 Its official opening by the President of France François Hollande and Alain Juppé took place on May 31, 2016.
 It was followed by the public opening on June 1, 2016.